 For announcements we use a mailing list as well.
 Simply subscribe to flux-dev on cncf.io to join the conversation (there you can also add calendar invites to your Google calendar for our Flux meeting).

-If you are entirely new to the GitOps Toolkit, you might want to take a look at the introductory talk and demo.
+If you are entirely new to Flux and the GitOps Toolkit, you might want to take a look at the introductory talk and demo.

 This project is composed of: